Bipartisan-Policy-Center/bpc-election-information-surveys/2024/BPC_Trusted_Messengers_Survey.md

 ---

-## Section IV – Trust in 2024 Election
+# SECTION IV – Trust in 2024 Election

+---

 ### BPC19
 Do you agree or disagree with the following statement?

-In the most recent election, I voted in, my voting experience was mostly positive.
+In the most recent election I voted in, my voting experience was mostly positive.
 [ROTATE]

-- Strongly agree
+1. Strongly agree
-- Somewhat agree
+2. Somewhat agree
-- Somewhat disagree
+3. Somewhat disagree
-- Strongly disagree
+4. Strongly disagree
-- Don’t know/ No opinion [ANCHOR]
+5. Don’t know/ No opinion [ANCHOR]

 ---

+### [BLOCK I, SPLIT SAMPLE == A]

 ### BPC20a
 How confident are you that your vote in the November 2024 General Election will be counted as you intend?
 [ROTATE]

-- Very confident
+1. Very confident
-- Somewhat confident
+2. Somewhat confident
-- Not too confident
+3. Not to confident
-- Not confident at all
+4. Not confident at all
-- Don’t know/ No opinion [ANCHOR]
+5. Don’t know/ No opinion [ANCHOR]

 ---

 ### BPC21a
 How confident are you that your votes in your county or city will be counted as intended in the November 2024 General Election?
 [ROTATE]

-- Very confident
+1. Very confident
-- Somewhat confident
+2. Somewhat confident
-- Not too confident
+3. Not to confident
-- Not confident at all
+4. Not confident at all
-- Don’t know/ No opinion [ANCHOR]
+5. Don’t know/ No opinion [ANCHOR]

 ---

 ### BPC22a
 How confident are you that votes in your state will be counted as intended in the November 2024 General Election?
 [ROTATE]

-- Very confident
+1. Very confident
-- Somewhat confident
+2. Somewhat confident
-- Not too confident
+3. Not to confident
-- Not confident at all
+4. Not confident at all
-- Don’t know/ No opinion [ANCHOR]
+5. Don’t know/ No opinion [ANCHOR]

 ---

 ### BPC23a
 How confident are you that votes nationwide will be counted as intended in the November 2024 General Election?
 [ROTATE]

+1. Very confident
+2. Somewhat confident
+3. Not to confident
+4. Not confident at all
+5. Don’t know/ No opinion [ANCHOR]

+---

+### [BLOCK II] [SPLIT SAMPLE == B]

+### BPC23b
+How confident are you that votes nationwide will be counted as intended in the November 2024 General Election?
+[ROTATE]

+1. Very confident
+2. Somewhat confident
+3. Not to confident
+4. Not confident at all
+5. Don’t know/ No opinion [ANCHOR]

+---

+### BPC22b
+How confident are you that votes in your state will be counted as intended in the November 2024 General Election?
+[ROTATE]

+1. Very confident
+2. Somewhat confident
+3. Not to confident
+4. Not confident at all
+5. Don’t know/ No opinion [ANCHOR]

+---

+### BPC21b
+How confident are you that your votes in your county or city will be counted as intended in the November 2024 General Election?
+[ROTATE]

+1. Very confident
+2. Somewhat confident
+3. Not to confident
+4. Not confident at all
+5. Don’t know/ No opinion [ANCHOR]

+---

+### BPC20b
+How confident are you that your vote in the November 2024 General Election will be counted as you intend?
+[ROTATE]

+1. Very confident
+2. Somewhat confident
+3. Not to confident
+4. Not confident at all
+5. Don’t know/ No opinion [ANCHOR]

+---

+### [BLOCK III, SPLIT SAMPLE == C]

+### [RANDOMIZE BPC20c, BPC21c, BPC22c, BPC23c]

+### BPC20c
+How confident are you that your vote in the November 2024 General Election will be counted as you intend?
+[ROTATE]

+1. Very confident
+2. Somewhat confident
+3. Not to confident
+4. Not confident at all
+5. Don’t know/ No opinion [ANCHOR]

+---

+### BPC21c
+How confident are you that your votes in your county or city will be counted as intended in the November 2024 General Election?
+[ROTATE]

+1. Very confident
+2. Somewhat confident
+3. Not to confident
+4. Not confident at all
+5. Don’t know/ No opinion [ANCHOR]

+---

+### BPC22c
+How confident are you that votes in your state will be counted as intended in the November 2024 General Election?
+[ROTATE]

+1. Very confident
+2. Somewhat confident
+3. Not to confident
+4. Not confident at all
+5. Don’t know/ No opinion [ANCHOR]

+---

+### BPC23c
+How confident are you that votes nationwide will be counted as intended in the November 2024 General Election?
+[ROTATE]

-- Very confident
+1. Very confident
-- Somewhat confident
+2. Somewhat confident
-- Not too confident
+3. Not to confident
-- Not confident at all
+4. Not confident at all
-- Don’t know/ No opinion [ANCHOR]
+5. Don’t know/ No opinion [ANCHOR]

 ---

 ### BPC24